 For a lot of dogs, grooming can feel pretty invasive.
 They’re getting grabbed at and poked and prodded.
 Giving them treats lets them know they’ve been good and deserve a reward for their behavior.
 It’s a great way to coax them into doing things and going places they just don’t want to.

-Still to this day, we put a treat in the bath tub in order to get Toby to go in there.
+Still, to this day, we put a treat in the bathtub in order to get Toby to go in there.
 And he patiently waits for his treat afterward.
-In the end, two little treats is a small price to pay for having a giant dog obey you in the bath.
+In the end, two little treats are a small price to pay for having a giant dog obey you in the bath.

 10. It’s OK to get help

 And finally, you don’t have to go it alone.
-Grooming your dog, especially ones with complicated coats, take a lot of time, effort and skill.
+Grooming your dog, especially ones with complicated coats, takes a lot of time, effort, and skill.
 It’s more than OK to reach out to a groomer and get help!